tsegatsahai/Database-Management-Application/README.md

 # Database-Management-Application

 This database application was built using Visual Studio.
-I had access to Visual Studio by using the Remote Desktop application to connect to MTSU's *shemp.cs.mtsu.edu*.
+I had access to Visual Studio by using the Remote Desktop application to connect to MTSU's shemp.cs.mtsu.edu.
 A cs (computer science) account is needed to access this server.

 If there is no MTSU CS account, the Visual Studio IDE can be downloaded free of charge from this site: https://visualstudio.microsoft.com/downloads/